 32A.
 RESOLVING UNREGISTERED CUSTOMERS

-32A.1 The Company shall comply with the obligations of the ‘Distributor’ set out in the Resolving Unregistered Customers Code of Practice (or procure that another person undertakes such obligations on the Company’s behalf).
+32A.1 From the date that is 3 months after [implementation date]* the Company shall comply with the obligations of the ‘Distributor’ set out in the Resolving Unregistered Customers Code of Practice (or procure that another person undertakes such obligations on the Company’s behalf) and shall use reasonable endeavours to do so prior to then.

-32A.2 The User (where it is a Supplier Party) shall comply with the obligations of the ‘Supplier’ set out in the Resolving Unregistered Customers Code of Practice (or procure that another person undertakes such obligations on the User’s behalf).
+32A.2 From the date that is 3 months after [implementation date]* the User (where it is a Supplier Party) shall comply with the obligations of the ‘Supplier’ set out in the Resolving Unregistered Customers Code of Practice (or procure that another person undertakes such obligations on the User’s behalf) and shall use reasonable endeavours to do so prior to then.

 32A.3 The Resolving Unregistered Customers Code of Practice establishes a minimum standard.
 Nothing in this Clause 32A shall prevent a Party providing or procuring a service to Resolving Unregistered Customers that goes beyond the obligations set out in the Resolving Unregistered Customers Code of Practice.

 Wragge Lawrence Graham & Co LLP 19 August 2015